Electrical Systems

 nickel-cadmium battery

-NiCad.
-A secondary cell that consists of a nickel cathode and a cadmium anode in an alkaline electrolyte.
+NiCad battery.
+A secondary cell battery that consists of a nickel cathode and a cadmium anode in an alkaline electrolyte.
 Nickel-cadmium batteries have a flat discharge curve and can cycle thousands of times, but they may suffer from the memory effect.

 nickel-metal hydride battery

-NiMH.
-A secondary cell that consists of a nickel cathode and an alloy anode in an alkaline electrolyte.
+NiMH battery.
+A secondary cell battery that consists of a nickel cathode and an anode of hydrogen-absorbing alloys in an alkaline electrolyte.
 Nickel-metal hydride batteries are popular alternatives to nickel-cadmium batteries because they are more environmentally friendly, have higher capacity, and show a reduced memory effect.

 oxidize

 To release or remove electrons from an atom, an ion, or a molecule.
-Oxidization is used to rank the metals on the electromotive series.
+Metals that are more likely to oxidize are often used as the anode in batteries.

 A battery that cannot be recharged.
-Primary cell batteries are usually dry-cell.
+Primary cell batteries are usually dry-cell batteries.

 renewable energy